ManoilovaKaterina/Certificates/README.md

-## Coursera
+## Certificates storage
-This is a storage for my certificates.
+This is a repository for my certificates.